jpcw/checkpkgaudit/README.rst

 Nagios|icinga like configuration
 -----------------------------------

-check_planetdiff could be called localy or remotely via check_by_ssh or NRPE.
+check_pkgaudit could be called localy or remotely via check_by_ssh or NRPE.

 here a sample definition to check remotely by ssh